pulumi/docs/content/blog/pulumi-service-improvements_02-2020/index.md

 ## First-class Support for Tags

-Pulumi has had support for [stack tags]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}) for a while, enabling you to add attribute your stacks with custom data such as the `account-id` or `environment`.
+Pulumi has had support for [stack tags]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}) for a while, enabling you to add attributes to your stacks with custom data such as the `account-id` or `environment`.
 But previously the data was only available on the command-line, via the `pulumi stack tag` command ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_tag" >}})).

-We've added first-class support for stack tags.
-You can now create, update, and delete tags from within the Pulumi Console.
+We've now added first-class support for stack tags in the Pulumi Console as well.
+You can create, update, and delete tags from within the console.

 ![Updating stack tags within the Pulumi Console](./update-tags-in-console.png)